stormxio/stormx-token/README.md

  3. ``balanceOf(address account)`` returns the total amount of tokens account holds, i.e the sum of locked and unlocked tokens

+#### Reward
+Contract owner and a specific role `rewardRole` can invoke the function `reward(address recipient, uint256 amount) public onlyAuthorized` to reward a user with specified amount of tokens, or they can invoke the function `rewards(address[] memory recipients, uint256[] memory values)` to reward multiple users at one time.

+Contract owner can assign the specific role `rewardRole` to any address by invoking the function `assignRewardRole(address account) public onlyOwner`.
+This function emits an event `RewardRoleAssigned(address rewardRole)` when `rewardRole` is assigned successfully.

+##### Auto-staking
+By default, all rewarded tokens will be automatically staked for users when `reward()` or `rewards()` is invoked.
+Users can disable the auto-staking feature by invoking the function `setAutoStaking(bool enabled)` with `enabled` being `false`.
+If users want to enable this feature, invoke `setAutoStaking(bool enabled)` with `enabled` being `true`.
+If auto-staking feature is disabled, rewarded tokens will not be staked for users.

 #### GSN relayed calls

 StormXToken contract inherits from ``StormXGSNRecipient`` (see StormXGSNRecipient section for more details) and is able to receive GSN relayed calls from GSN relay hub.
 For references, see [1,2].